greenonline/TRS80Taipan/Misc/Hacks/README.md

 2000 REM VISIT BANK ROUTINE (2000-2190)
 2005 REM DEPOSIT
-2010 REM VTAB 13: HTAB 1
-2020 PRINT "HOW MUCH WILL YOU DEPOSIT?                                            " 2020 PRINT "HOW MUCH WILL YOU DEPOSIT?"
-2020 VTAB 13: HTAB 1 : PRINT "HOW MUCH WILL YOU DEPOSIT?"
-2020 VTAB 11:INVERSE:PRINT A$:NORMAL: PRINT A$: PRINT A$: PRINT A$: PRINT A$: PRINT A$: VTAB 13: PRINT "HOW MUCH WILL YOU DEPOSIT?"
-2020 VTAB 11:INVERSE:PRINT A$:NORMAL: PRINT: PRINT: PRINT : PRINT : PRINT : VTAB 13: PRINT "HOW MUCH WILL YOU DEPOSIT?"
-2020 VTAB 11:INVERSE:PRINT A$:NORMAL: VTAB 13 : PRINT A$: VTAB 14: PRINT A$ : VTAB 13: PRINT "HOW MUCH WILL YOU DEPOSIT?"
-2020 VTAB 13 : PRINT A$: VTAB 14: PRINT A$ : VTAB 13: PRINT "HOW MUCH WILL YOU DEPOSIT?";
+2010 REM VTAB 13 : PRINT A$: VTAB 14: PRINT A$ : VTAB 13: PRINT "HOW MUCH WILL YOU DEPOSIT?";
 2020 VTAB 13 : PRINT A$: VTAB 14: PRINT A$: VTAB 15: PRINT A$ : VTAB 13: PRINT "BANK: " BANK: VTAB 14: PRINT "----------------------": VTAB 15: PRINT "HOW MUCH WILL YOU DEPOSIT?";
 2030 GOSUB 310
 2040 IF X$ = "A" THEN PRINT CHR$ (8);: INVERSE:PRINT "ALL"; : NORMAL: NUM = C